ingonyama-zk/developer-docs/docs/icicle/overview.md

 ### Developing your own ZK provers

-If you are planning on developing your ZK prover from scratch ICICLE can be used develope an extremely optimized and scalable ZK prover.
-One of the advantages GPUs provide is that you can scale your ZK prover across many machines in a data center.
+If you are planning on developing your ZK prover from scratch ICICLE can be used to develop an extremely optimized and scalable ZK prover.
+One of the advantages GPUs provide is scaling your ZK prover across many machines in a data center.

 ### Developing proof of concepts

 ICICLE is also ideal for developing small prototypes.
 ICICLE has Golang and Rust bindings so you can easily develop a library implementing a specific primitive using ICICLE.
 An example would be develop a KZG commitment library using ICICLE.

-## How can you access GPUs ?
+## How can you access GPUs?

-We understand that not all developers have access to a GPU.
-We don't want this to limit anyone from developing with ICICLE.
+We understand that not all developers have access to a GPU and don't want this to limit anyone from developing with ICICLE.

-There for if you are working on an exciting project and you dont have access to a GPU please reach out to us via [telegram](https://t.me/RealElan) or [email](immanuel@ingonyama.com) we will be happy to assist you.
+Therefore if you are working on an exciting project and you don't have access to a GPU please reach out to us via [telegram](https://t.me/RealElan) or [email](immanuel@ingonyama.com) we will be happy to assist you.

 Ingonyama also offers two other options